 Below are the first tranche of projects for the 2020 intake, which will give you an idea of the types of PhD projects that might be available in the Centre for Doctoral Training.
 Because circumstances can change between now and the final catalogue publication in December 2020, not all of these projects may be available.
-Students indicate their preferences in January and projects are confirmed in February.
+Students indicate their preferences in January of the first year and projects are confirmed after interview in February.
 These are preliminary titles and descriptions, which may change as the project is co-developed by the student and supervisor(s).
 For the 2021 intake, the project catalogue will be available in early December of the first year of study.

 1.55 μm lasers epitaxially grown on silicon for optical interconnects